Jo Clayton

 I get a lot of enquiries from clients wanting to explore sexual issues.
 I have not specialised in this area, but I'm comfortable doing this work and will do my best to put you at ease.

-Many of my clients come into therapy to explore relationships and how they connect to others.
+Many of my clients come into therapy to explore relationships and how they connect with others.
 It's not uncommon to have shakey boundaries in our relationships, particularly if we are lacking in confidence or feeling insecure, lonely or unloved.

 My Background: